 Melanie Essex (Vice-Chair)

-Fiona Goudie is a practising NHS clinical psychologist with 30 years’ experience, and has been a Clinical Director for the past 10 years.
-As Clinical Director for Strategic Development at Sheffield Health & Social Care NHS Foundation Trust, she leads for the Trust on a number of cross city health and social care programmes, which involve partnerships with health, social care and third sector organisations.
-Recently she was awarded the NHS Leadership Academy Award in Executive Healthcare Leadership.
-Fiona is a member of the Clinical and Legal Governance Committee.
+Fiona Goudie is a practising NHS clinical psychologist with over 30 years’ experience, and has been a mental health trust Clinical Director for the past 14 years As Clinical Director for Strategic Development at Sheffield Health & Social Care NHS Foundation Trust, she leads a number of cross city health and social care programmes, which involve partnerships with health, social care and third sector organisations.
+She is currently establishing one of 12 national early implementer sites of integrated community care for people with serious mental health problems.
+She is a member of the Performance, Standards and Effectiveness Committee.

 Michael Johnson was a General Practitioner for 30 years, latterly in a Practice with a selected clientele comprised largely of asylum seekers, many of whom had been tortured.
 He has educational experience as a postgraduate tutor for GPs and as a GP trainer.
 He gained experience of organisational governance as a governor of the Pennine Care Foundation Trust and as a Lead Fundholding Practitioner.
 Michael has experience in clinical governance through his work as a panellist for the General Medical Council and as an assessor for the National Clinical Assessment Service.
-He is a member of the Clincial and Legal Governance Committee.
+Latterly he is working as a volunteer at REACHE, as a tutor for doctors seeking asylum.
+The organisation helps doctors with the exams they need to take in order to practise in the UK.
+He is a member of the Performance, Standards and Effectiveness Committee.

 Sarah Taylor Peace

-Sarah Taylor Peace is a fundraising and campaigns leader with over 20 years’ experience in UK and international NGOs.
-As Global Director at leading poverty-fighting charity CARE International she is charged with increasing CARE’s income to $1 billion a year and delivering advocacy victories for women and girls in the world’s poorest communities.
-Sarah led the public side of the very successful Time to Change campaign which has significantly improved the lives of people living with mental health.
-She is a member of the Finance and Fundraising Committee.
+Sarah Taylor Peace is a respected fundraising, brand and campaigns leader delivering impact at scale and transformational change programs for UK, USA and international NGOs.
+Currently, as leading poverty-fighting charity CARE’s Chief of Revenue, Sarah is responsible for raising $400M from private and institutional sources to save lives, fight poverty and achieve social justice.
+Previously Sarah led the public side of the very successful Time to Change campaign which has significantly improved the lives of people living with mental health.
+She is the Chair of Fundraising and Engagement Steering Group.